AirDroid Business

 3Issue in Wi-Fi Network

-In many cases, AirDrop doesn't work properly due to an error in Wi-Fi or network settings.
-The simplest way to troubleshoot this problem is by resetting the network settings on both your devices.
+In many cases, AirDrop doesn't work correctly due to an error in Wi-Fi or network settings.
+The simplest way to troubleshoot this problem is by resetting the network settings on both of your devices.

 4Display Status

-AirDrop requires an active display status on Mac and iOS devices to work properly.
-That is, your iPhone or Mac should not be asleep while you are trying to share files via AirDrop.
+AirDrop requires an active display status on Mac and iOS devices to work correctly.
+Your iPhone or Mac should not be asleep while trying to share files via AirDrop.

 airdrop-declining